vebbis321/thel.foo/content/posts/validation/index.md

 //...
 ```

-Now all of our textFields chooses their validations dynamically without we having to lift a finger.
+Now all of our text fields chooses their validations dynamically without we having to lift a finger.
 But before we jump to the final magic we need to make some changes.
-We need to have a way of telling the parent class of our CustomTextField that the validation state has changed.
-So let's move to validation state that we had in the NameViewModel to CustomTextField.
+We need to have a way of telling the parent class of our `CustomTextField` that the validation state has changed.
+So let's move to validation state that we had in the `NameViewModel` to `CustomTextField`.

 ```swift
 @Published var validationState: ValidationState = .idle
 ```

 And assign our validation publisher to it.
-We change the sink subcriber to a assign subscriber instead and we should do a check that the state of the validaiton is .idle.
+We change the `.sink` subcriber to a `.assign` subscriber instead and we should do a check that the state of the validaiton is .idle.

 ```swift
  func startValidation() {